Some things about me.

-Her work has appeared in the New York Times; the New York Times Magazine; the New York Times Book Review; Filmmaker, The Believer, Salon.com, Blackbook, St. Ann’s Review, Post Road and themid.com among others.
-Her personal essays have been included in several anthologies: Love is a Four Letter Word, The Marijuana Chronicles, Women in Clothes and her Believer interview with Laurie Anderson was included in Confidence, or the Appearance of Confidence: The Best of the Believer Music Interviews, 2014.
+Amanda Stern is a fourth-generation native of Manhattan; raised without an accent.
+Her work has appeared in the New York Times; the New York Times Magazine; the New York Times Book Review; Filmmaker, The Believer, McSweeneys, Salon, Blackbook, St. Ann’s Review, Post Road, and others.
+Her personal essays have been included in several anthologies: Love is a Four-Letter Word, The Marijuana Chronicles, Women in Clothes, the anthology A Velocity of Being edited by Maria Popova, and her Believer interview with Laurie Anderson was included in Confidence, or the Appearance of Confidence: The Best of the Believer Music Interviews, 2014.

-Concurrent with the publication of The Long Haul, she launched The Happy Ending Music and Reading Series as an antidote to boredom.
+Concurrent with the publication of The Long Haul, she launched The Happy Ending Music and Reading Series as an antidote to her anxiety.
 The series, designed around public risks, became a critical success, and its inventive model paved the way for the proliferation of music and reading series created in its wake.
 Happy Ending had permanent homes at Joe’s Pub in NYC and Symphony Space.
-Amanda produced over 250 shows and has welcomed over 700 creative artists, ranging from from Lena Dunham to Laurie Anderson.
+She produced a special event in Israel with Etgar Keret, Colum McCann, and Gary Shteyngart.
+By the time the series ended officially in June 2018, Amanda had produced over 250 shows and welcomed 700 creative artists, from Nelly Reifler to Colson Whitehead.

-She spent her 20s working in film–for Ang Lee, Terry Gilliam and Gregg Araki, but primarily for Ted Hope and James Schamus at the famed (and not forgotten) Good Machine, where she worked closely with Hal Hartley.
+She spent her 20s working in film–for Ang Lee, Terry Gilliam, and Gregg Araki, but primarily for Ted Hope and James Schamus at the famed (and not forgotten) Good Machine, where she worked closely with Hal Hartley.
 After that she became an accidental comic, co-hosting the Lorne Michaels series, “This is Not a Test“ with host Marc Maron at “Catch A Rising Star.”
 She was the on-air host of a cable network owned by Lorne Michaels, the name of which is so mortifying she can’t even bring herself to tell me, the fake person pretending to write “her” bio.
 Later, in the music world, she worked for David Byrne, curating a narrative section of The Talking Heads Box Set, “Once In A Lifetime.”

-She’s published twelve novels, nine for children (the Frankly, Frannie, series for Penguin under the name, A.J.
-Stern), two for young adults (You’re So Not Invited to My Bat Mitzvah and its sequel, under the name, Fiona Rosenbloom) and one novel of literary fiction, The Long Haul, under her real name.
-She is currently working on her first book of non-fiction.
+She’s published thirteen books, nine for children (the Frankly, Frannie, series for Penguin under the name, A.J.
+Stern), two for young adults (You’re So Not Invited to My Bat Mitzvah and its sequel, under the name, Fiona Rosenbloom), and one novel of literary fiction, The Long Haul, under her real name.
+Her most recent book is a memoir called Little Panic, which came out on June 19, 2018, from Grand Central.
 She’s held several fellowships at both The MacDowell Colony (once as the Philip Morris Company Fellow) and at Yaddo.
-In 2012 she was a NYFA fiction fellow.
-Because she is a writer, she is legally obligated to live in Brooklyn.
+In 2012 she was a NYFA fiction fellow, and she was a Barnes and Noble Discover Pick in 2018 for her memoir, Little Panic.